RootsTech and Relatives at RootsTech - FAQ

 Can I PRINT the relative list or the graph?

-No, this is not supported.
-However, you can friend or message those users to save them to your contact list.
+No, a printing option is not supported.
+However, you can friend or message those users and save them to your contact list.

 Why is the location count off by 1 or a few at times?

-This is due to changes in the tree or users opting in and out between a relative refresh that happens about every 30 minutes or so.
+The delay is due to changes in the tree or users opting in and out between a relative refresh, which happens approximately every 30 minutes.

 Was this helpful?